 - mucosal candidiasis, or oral thrush

-The best way to work out if a rash is shingles is to speak with a doctor.
-In most cases, a doctor can make a diagnosis according to a person’s medical history, a physical exam, and symptoms.
-However, they may take a sample of skin, mucus, or blood for testing to confirm the diagnosis.
+The best way to work out whether a rash is shingles is to contact a doctor.
+In most cases, a doctor can make a diagnosis according to a person’s medical history, a physical exam, and their symptoms.
+They may also take a sample of skin, mucus, or blood for testing to confirm the diagnosis.

 Once a person has a chickenpox infection, the virus remains in their nervous system, even after they recover.
 Although the virus stays in the body, doctors consider it latent, meaning it is inactive and does not cause any symptoms.